How to Setup Metered Paywall for WordPress Content

 Select “All Posts” as the “Content to Protect” condition.

-In the “Access Condition” section, you define who can access all your posts.
-In our case, Logged-in users with an active subscription to the Standard plan.
-In the screenshot below, I checked “Administrator” because I also want all site admins to have access to all posts.
+In the “Access Condition” section, you define who can access all your WordPress posts.
+For this setup, it’s limited to logged-in users with an active subscription to the Standard plan.

 I selected the “Blur & Fade Effect” as the Access Message style to give the end of the post excerpt a blurring/fading effect.